syncfusion-content/blazor-docs/blazor/sankey/events.md

 ---
 layout: post
 title: Events for Blazor Sankey Component | Syncfusion
-description: Understand the events supported by the Blazor Sankey component and how to use them.
+description: Learn about the events supported by the Blazor Sankey component and how to use them for interactivity and customization.
 platform: Blazor
 control: Sankey
 documentation: ug